Sambruk/Open-Meal/website/docs/API/icalendar.md

 iCalendar is a file format that is used to show events in a calendar.
 A limited version of the Open Meal data can be published in iCalendar format according to the following specification.
 It makes the meal information usable in a large number of applications, like Microsoft Outlook, Apple Calendar and Google Calendar.

-Implementation of the iCalendar feature is optional but strongly recommended for providers.
+Implementation of the iCalendar feature is optional but strongly recommended for Data providers.
 If the iCalendar feature is implemented, the URL to the iCalendar should be made availale via the [distributor](/openapi-specification#tag/Distributor).

 ## Calendars